carolinedlu/windanam-streamlit/README.md

 # windanam-streamlit
-In this repo, you'll find demos of all the technologies that have been developed for the Fula language by cawoylel.
-We invite you to try them out and provide us your feedback.
+In this repo, you'll find demos of all the technologies that have been developed for the Fula language by Cawoylel.
+We invite you to try them out and provide us your feedbacks.

 These tools will include:
 - Multidialectal Translation systems